Playing AI Dungeon

 You can open up the Memory System dropdown and control your Context Length and whether Memories and Auto Summary are enabled or disabled.

 You can open up the Model Settings tab and change the internal settings on your story model.
-Learn more here.
+If youâre curious about that, check out this page.

 You can open up the Safety tab and choose the filtering you want to have in your story.
 Safe will filter out all triggering content, Moderate will trigger out most triggering content, and Mature will not filter anything, besides SCIM content.
 Learn more here.